Deportation defense is the legal representation and advocacy for immigrants and non-citizens who face the potential of removal from the United States.

 Nassim Arzani, Esq. understands these tough circumstances.
 She is here to help you navigate through the complex channels of immigration law.
 As an immigrant to the United States herself, she understands exactly how difficult the process feels.
 With a specialization in immigration law, she possesses the established credentials to provide you with a powerful defense.
-If you would like to discover how Ms. Arzani can help you, call our Riverside or Orange County offices at 951.683.0900.
+If you would like to discover how Ms. Arzani can help you, call our Riverside or Los Angeles offices at 951.683.0900.
 You can also schedule an appointment online.

 When Do the Removal Proceedings Begin?